emersonschn/BLACKJACK/README.md

 # Blackjack Simulator

-Welcome to the **Blackjack Simulator**, a console-based game developed in C that brings the classic card game to life.
+Welcome to the **Blackjack Simulator**, a game developed in C that brings the classic card game to life.
 This project was created as a collaborative effort and was awarded the *People’s Choice Award* for Best in Class.
 Whether you're a seasoned player or a beginner, this simulator provides an engaging way to enjoy Blackjack while practicing your skills.

 ---